-Performance fee rate until 31 December 2022 Performance fee rate as from 1 st January 2023 Share Clas ss Reference Rate until 31 December 2022 Reference Rate as from 1 st January 2023 Observation period 20% 15% Non hedged Share Class And Hedged Share Class Net performance of 5% p.a.
-Net performance of 5% p.a.
-Reference Index +1% • First Observation period: from the first Valuation day of each Share Class to the last Valuation day of June (with a minimum period of twelve months) . • Thereafter: from the first Valuation day of July to the last Valuation day of June of the following year.
+Performance fee rate Share Class features S Reference Rate Observation period 15% Non hedged Share Class And Hedged Share Class I N Reference Index +1% First Observation period: from the first Valuation day of each Share Class to the last Valuation day of June (with a minimum period of twelve months)1.
+Thereafter: from the first Valuation day of July to the last Valuation day of June of the following year.